Handle Roommate Conflicts in College

 - 1Learn more about each other.Advertisement

-- 2Set boundaries.Work together to come up with some basic rules you'll both follow pertaining to important issues.
+- 2Work together to come up with some basic rules you'll both follow pertaining to important issues.
 In some cases, it's a good idea to write up a contract so you both have a clear representation of expected behavior and lines you don't cross.
-Some things you might list on the contract include using each other's personal property, letting people spend the night, sleep/study time, splitting up the chores and whether you'll each buy your own food or share the grocery bill.Advertisement
+Some things you might list on the contract include using each other's personal property, letting people spend the night, sleep/study time, splitting up the chores and whether you'll each buy your own food or share the grocery bill.Set boundaries.Advertisement

 - 3Be respectful.

 - 4Even if you've established some ground rules or boundaries about private property, food, visitors and other preferences, you will also need to learn to compromise.
 Unless you and your roommate totally mirror each other's lives, your personal schedules and activities are bound to conflict at least some of the time.
 Learn which things are deal-breakers and which things you can give up for the sake of the other person.
 If you find yourself complaining about every little thing your roommate does that annoys you, realize that you might need to loosen up and learn to respect each other's differences.Learn to negotiate.

 - 5Develop better communication.